eunchurn/epub-builder/README.md

 ## Configuration

-The book configuration is defined in a YAML file.
+The book configuration is defined in a YAML file `epub.yaml`.
 Here's an explanation of the available options:

 | Field       | Type     | Required | Description                                           |
 |-------------|----------|----------|-------------------------------------------------------|